 We open from 10am to sell from RB’s seafood counter – coffee and fruit and cheese scones are always available with a sea view.

-Food is served from 12 noon, with last orders taken by 5pm on Monday – Thursday and by 8.30pm Friday and Saturday and by 6pm on Sunday.
+Food is served from 12 noon, with last orders taken by 5pm on Sunday – Thursday and by 8pm Friday and Saturday.

 We take reservations for inside, and we operate a walk in policy for outside.
 Reservations are not available for our outside tables due to being weather-dependent.